 Telling people that you love your cat while showing them an endless stream of camera phone pictures is all well and good.

 But to what extent have you really bonded with that special feline in your life?
-And how can you strengthen the connection between you and your cat and take it to the next level?
+And how can you strengthen the connection between you and your cat and take it to a deeper level?

 Here are six top tips to get you strutting down a path to forging a closer and more spiritual connection to your cat.